 - Quality: The extent to which the work is reliable, valid, credible, and scientifically rigorous.

 - Impact: The extent to which the work addresses an important problem and is influential in the candidate’s field.

 - Novelty: The extent to which the work challenges existing paradigms, employs new methodologies or concepts, and/or pursues an original question.

 - Promise: Future prospects in the candidate’s field and potential for further significant contributions to science.

 - Have been born in or after 1973.

 - Have earned a doctoral degree (PhD, DPhil, MD, DDS, DVM, etc.).

-- Currently hold a faculty position at an eligible academic institution in the United States.
+- Currently hold a faculty position at an invited institution in the United States.